 You’ll know your home is built on a solid, compliant foundation—before it’s locked in permanently.

-A pre-slab inspection should be booked once reinforcement, plumbing, and formwork are complete—but before concrete is poured.
+A pre-slab inspection should be booked after site preparation, formwork, reinforcement, and plumbing have been completed — but before concrete is poured.

 Not all pre-slab inspections deliver the same level of scrutiny or independence.
 At this stage of construction, critical structural elements are about to be permanently concealed, making accuracy and attention to detail essential.
 When the slab is poured, there’s no second chance.